inductiva/inductiva/docs-sources/scale-up/parallel-simulations/scale-and-organize.md

 This approach submits all tasks as quickly as possible, maximizing parallelism and taking full advantage of the Inductiva API.

-- Automatic Shutdown: The machine group will terminate automatically after 5 minutes of inactivity.
+- Automatic Shutdown: By default, the machine group will automatically terminate after **3 minutes** of inactivity.
 You can customize this using `max_idle_time` parameter in the [`MachineGroup` constructor](https://inductiva.ai/guides/documentation/api/inductiva.resources#inductiva.resources.machine_groups.MachineGroup).

 ## Monitor Your Simulations in Real Time